LATTLE: LLM Attention Transplant for Transfer Learning of Tabular Data Across Disparate Domains

+In this paper, we propose a new LLM Attention Transplant for Transfer LEarning (LATTLE) to address the challenges of cross-domain tabular data transfer learning using cross-attention with an LLM.
+The contributions of our paper are as follows.

-\begin{itemize} \item We propose one of the first cross-attention transfer learning methods between an LLM and a feature tokenized transformer for tabular data. \item Transfer learning learns the relationship between tabular data sets of different domains without any common features. \item The proposed method performs downstream learning using a native transformer model for tabular data without the need for in-context learning and LLM prompt engineering. \item The efficacy of the proposed attention transplant is demonstrated using a lightweight LLM and a decently sized source data set without requiring millions of samples and heavy computing resources. \end{itemize}
+\begin{itemize} \item We propose one of the first cross-attention transfer learning methods between an LLM and a feature tokenized transformer for tabular data. \item The LLM is trained using a learning objective designed for tabular data, rather than the standard auto-regressive loss that predicts the next token in a sequence. \item The context between heterogeneous domains is captured by transplanting attention weights from an LLM, which obviates the requirement for shared features between different tabular datasets. \item The proposed method performs downstream cross-attention learning using finetuned LLM weights without the need for prompt engineering and in-context learning. \item The efficacy of the proposed attention transplant is demonstrated using a lightweight LLM and a decently sized source data set without requiring millions of samples and heavy computing resources. \end{itemize}